 - Inspect the cow parsnip blossoms for any debris or foreign particles, then wash if needed and dry.

-- Combine the dry ingredients, then mix in the water, oil, and yolks and reserve.
+- Combine the dry ingredients, then mix the wet until just combined.

 - Heat a deep fryer to 375 degrees.